Smart-Staffing-Support/UnityMiniCRM/ASSIGNMENT.md

 1. **Fork the Repository:**
    - Fork this repository to your own GitHub account
    - Clone your fork locally to work on it
+   - Follow instructions on README.md to setup both backend and frontend
 2. **Documentation:**
    Create a file named `SOLUTION.md` in the root directory containing:
    - **Feature Choice:** Which feature you chose and why